frittennet/lobbyutils/README.md

 Super easy integration!

-Used on mc.toothwit.ch.
-A 1.8 Minecraft Server
+Used on play.fritten.net a 1.8-1.21 Minecraft Server